mjordan/islandora_workbench_docs/docs/fields.md

 Base fields are basic node properties, shared by all content types.
 The base fields you can include in your CSV file are:

 * `title`: This field is required for all rows in your CSV for the `create` task.
 Optional for the 'update' task.
-Drupal limits the title's length to 255 characters, and Workbench will check that titles are less than 255 characters unless your configuration file contains `validate_title_length: False` as described above.
+Drupal limits the title's length to 255 characters, and Workbench will check that titles are less than 255 characters unless your configuration file contains `validate_title_length: false` as described above.
 * `langcode`: The language of the node.
 Optional.
 If included, use one of Drupal's language codes as values (common values are 'en', 'fr', and 'es'; the entire list can be seen [here](https://git.drupalcode.org/project/drupal/-/blob/8.8.x/core/lib/Drupal/Core/Language/LanguageManager.php#L224).
 If absent, Drupal sets the value to the default value for your content type.
 * `uid`: The Drupal user ID to assign to the node and media created with the node.
 Optional.
 Only available in `create` tasks.
 If you are creating paged/compound objects from directories, this value is applied to the parent's children (if you are creating them using the page/child-level metadata method, these fields must be in your CSV metadata).
 * `created`: The timestamp to use in the node's "created" attribute and in the "created" attribute of the media created with the node.
 Optional, but if present, it must be in format 2020-11-15T23:49:22+00:00 (the +00:00 is the difference to Greenwich time/GMT).
 Only available in `create` tasks.
 If you are creating paged/compound objects from directories, this value is applied to the parent's children (if you are creating them using the page/child-level metadata method, these fields must be in your CSV metadata).